-This is part two of a three-part series of Lynn PR Misinformation Cell mini-blogs about misinformation.
+This is part two of a three-part series of Lynn Misinformation Cell mini-blogs about misinformation.
 If you’d like to learn more, why not join us for our upcoming webinar on the subject?

 Misinformation isn’t a new problem.

 According to Google Ngram Viewer, the word ‘misinformation’ has been around since the early 19th century, with the 15th volume of Encyclopaedia Perthensis, published in 1816, defining misinformation as “false intelligence” or “false accounts”.
 Use of the word plateaued in around 2003, but it’s seen a huge spike in its usage after the bombshells of 2016 with no sign of slowing down.

 This is because misinformation isn’t one problem, it’s actually two problems.
 One is ancient and the other very modern: